-It is common for even small utilities to have a SCADA system, which is used to remotely monitor and control substation breakers, and sometimes switches in the feeder and section lines.
-Depending upon the amount of SCADA enabled devices in the circuit, the voltage, current, and status measurements from the SCADA system provide a certain level of instrumentation of the circuit.
+It is common for even small utilities to have a SCADA system, which is used to remotely monitor and control sub-station breakers, and sometimes switches in the feeder and section lines.
+Depending upon the amount of SCADA enabled devices in the circuit; the voltage, current, and status measurements from the SCADA system provide a certain level of instrumentation of the circuit.
 These devices tend to reside mainly in the sub-stations and in the feeder lines, closer to the top of the network tree.

 Another more indirect form of instrumentation that is available is the observations of the customers.
 During outages, some customers will call the utility to report the loss of power.
 Most utilities have an IVR system that tracks customer calls and stores the information in a database.
 This information can be extremely useful in evaluating problems.
 We can consider these calls to be instrumentation of the circuit, but with a significant caveat.
 The sensors (people who could report outages) are not dependable, since not everyone calls in when his or her power is out.
 A customer may assume that, since his neighbor's lights are out, the entire neighborhood is probably out, so the utility must already know about it.
 Also, at any given time, a varying percentage of customers are not at home, especially during working hours.
 Thus, the information provided by the IVR system must be treated less as instrumentation of the circuit than as hints as to which parts of the circuit may be out.
 The trouble call data, if used as a direct indicator of which customers are out, will result in "false negative" readings (customers which are marked as OK, but which are actually out).
-If a customer does not call in, it is incorrect to assume that the power is information about the leaves of the tree, but this information is incomplete, and can result in false negative indications.
-The distribution of the "sensors" throughout the networks also works against us, since they are mainly clustered near the root of the tree and at the leaves, leaving out many of the hierarchy levels of the network.
+If a customer does not call in, it is incorrect to assume that the power is on.

 One conclusion that can be made from these observations is that EDNs are quite under instrumented, from the point of view of diagnostics.
 The dependable measurements that do exist (SCADA data) tend to be near the root of the network tree.
-The trouble calls provide
+The trouble calls provide information about the leaves of the tree, but this information is incomplete, and can result in false negative indications.
+The distribution of the "sensors" throughout the networks also works against us, since they are mainly clustered near the root of the tree and at the leaves, leaving out many of the hierarchy levels of the network.

-D. The ORMS Diagnostics Algorithm
+The ORMS Diagnostic Algorithm

 Because there were no diagnostics algorithms available that would produce the desired level of diagnosis with a reasonable amount of computational resources, we developed a new algorithm specifically for EDNs.
 The algorithm takes a novel approach toward diagnosis, in that 1) it incorporates SCADA measurements, if available, in addition to customer trouble calls 2) it exploits the hierarchical tree structure of EDNs 3) it applies domain knowledge in selecting particular components from sets suspected of being faulty 4) it uses an advanced mathematical technique based on Ordered Binary Decision Diagrams (OBDD) to deal with the combinatorial explosion in the size of the fault hypothesis space.
-The resulting algorithm is able to diagnose multiple, non-interacting faults in large EDNs very quickly, given reasonable resources.

-The following sections will explain the ORMS diagnostics algorithm in detail.
+The resulting algorithm is able to diagnose multiple, noninteracting faults in large EDNs very quickly, given reasonable resources.
+The following sections will explain the ORMS diagnostics algorithm.